 To add a new Payroll Item, click the Payroll Item button and then choose New from the Payroll Item menu.

 QuickBooks displays the Add New Payroll Item dialog box.
-You can choose to set up a new payroll item either by using the EZ Set Up Method or the Custom Set Up Method.
-If you want QuickBooks to help you and you’re setting up a common payroll item, click the EZ Set Up button, click Next, and then simply follow the on-screen instructions.
+You can choose to set up a new payroll item either by using either the EZ Set Up method or the Custom Set Up method.
+If you want QuickBooks to help you, and you’re setting up a common payroll item, click the EZ Set Up button, click Next, and then simply follow the on-screen instructions.